-After Student Achievement Component funding, which accounts for the majority of Investment Plan funding, the PBRF is the second biggest fund we administer.
+After Delivery on the New Zealand Qualifications and Credentials Framework (DQ) funding, which accounts for most Investment Plan funding, the PBRF is the second biggest fund we administer.

-The other funds through which the TEC supports tertiary education sector research activity are the Centres of Research Excellence (CoREs) and the Wānanga Research Capability Fund.
+The other fund through which the TEC supports research activity in the tertiary education sector is the Centres of Research Excellence (CoREs).